arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/10.square-line-tutorial/content.md

 ---
 title: SquareLine Studio With the GIGA Display Shield
-description: "Learn how to use SquareLine Studio to create LVGL elements for the GIGA Display Shield"
+description: "Learn how to use SquareLine Studio to create LVGL GUIs for the GIGA Display Shield"
 author: Benjamin Dannegård
 tags: [Display, squareline, LVGL]
 ---